 1. Perform keyword research.

-The core of every successful strategy is keyword research.
+Firstly, the core of every successful strategy is keyword research.
 It’s vital to find every search word that might bring up negative material about your business, goods, services, or leadership team.
 To discover them all, use SEO tools like Ahrefs and SEMrush.
 There might be thousands of keywords to find depending on how big and well-known your firm is.

 2. Creating a search landscape map